kemswd/DATA-STRUCTURE-Algorithm/README.md

 # DATA-STRUCTURE
-this repo contain code for several data-structure concepts
+this repo contain code for several Data-structure & ALgorithm concepts